HCL-TECH-SOFTWARE/volt-mx-docs/version/95/Foundry/voltmxfoundry_containers_helm/Content/Installing_Containers_With_Helm.md

 13. **Number of instances to be deployed for each component**: Each application can be configured to specify the number of container replicas.
 The default value is 1.
 Under each application locate the variable called `replicas`.

-14. **VoltMX Foundry Account Registration Details**: Software license registration must be done after installation with Helm (prior version of install were capable of doing the registration during install).
+14. **VoltMX Foundry Account Registration Details**: Software license registration must be done after installation with Helm (prior versions of the install were capable of doing the registration during install).
 After logging into the newly deployed console a link at the top of every page will take you to the registration page to activate the software license.

 # Installation